 Every year, the Maine Council on Elder Abuse Prevention asks all elder abuse prevention and intervention advocates to get involved in raising awareness about elder abuse.

 Elder Abuse Prevention Essay Contest

-At a press conference held on World Elder Abuse Awareness Day (June 15), MCEAP and GFWC Maine announced that Elizabeth Parsons, a student at Hampden Academy in Penobscot County won first place in the scholarship contest and Kolby Kain, a student at Dexter Regional High School in Piscataquis County was the runner-up.
-Ms. Parsons will receive $1,000.00 and Ms. Kain will receive $500.00 for their winning entries.
+At a press conference held on World Elder Abuse Awareness Day (June 15), MCEAP and GFWC Maine announced that Katelyn Gendron, a student at Cheverus High School in Cumberland County won first place in the scholarship contest.
+Ms. Gendron received $1,000.00 for the first place prize.
 In addition to the statewide winners, each participating county selected a county winner who was awarded a modest prize.